DistributedBlocks/distributedblocks_24.0/src/api/README.md

 Args: {"address": "<address>"}
 ```

-Parses and validates a Skycoin address.
+Parses and validates a DISTcoin address.
 Returns the address version in the response.

 Error responses: